Exploring Wastefulness: Islamic Mubazzir and Japanese Mottainai

 3. View of Resources

-In Islam, all resources—money, food, water, time, and even knowledge—are trusts (amanah) from Allah.
-Humans are stewards (khalifah) on Earth, responsible for using these blessings wisely and avoiding excess.
+In Islam, all resources are trusts (amanah) from Allah.
+Humans are stewards (khalifah) on Earth, responsible for using these blessings wisely.

 4. Practical Expressions